LN-Zap/zap-desktop/README.md

 Zap is a free Lightning Network wallet focused on user experience and ease of use, with the overall goal of helping the cryptocurrency community scale Bitcoin and other cryptocurrencies.

-Zap is built on top of [LND](https://github.com/lightningnetwork/lnd), uses a Node.js proxy and, [Electron](https://electron.atom.io/) + [React](https://facebook.github.io/react/) + [Redux](https://github.com/reactjs/redux/tree/master/docs) for the UI.
+Zap is built on top of [LND](https://github.com/lightningnetwork/lnd), uses a [Node.js](https://github.com/LN-Zap/zap-nodejs) proxy and, [Electron](https://electron.atom.io/) + [React](https://facebook.github.io/react/) + [Redux](https://github.com/reactjs/redux/tree/master/docs) for the UI.

 Join us on [slack](https://join.slack.com/t/zaphq/shared_invite/MjI2MTY4NTcwMDUyLTE1MDI2OTA0ODAtNTRjMTY4YTNjNA) to discuss development, design and product

 ## Install
 > For now Zap assumes you are running BTCD, LND and Zap Node.js (will change soon).
-Please see [installation](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) for LND and Zap Node.js to get that setup first
+Please see [installation](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) for LND and installation for [Zap Node.js](https://github.com/LN-Zap/zap-nodejs) to get that setup first

 * **Note: requires a node version >= 7 and an npm version >= 4.**
 * **If you have installation or compilation issues, please file a Github issue**